edenchiang/play-with-oocsi/remote-servo/README.md

 Choose either seperate mode or integrate mode, then follow the steps:

 - First, build Arduino prototype by following the tutorials in Reference, and upload the code
-- Second, replace the `OOCSI server domain name`, `OOCSI agent name`, and `channel name` in Processing apps, then run the app
+- Second, replace the `OOCSI server domain name`, `OOCSI agent name`, and `channel name` in Processing apps, then run the apps

 ### I. Seperate Mode